 you must make

 The Friulian il cuviert means covering, roof.

 The expression in mût di, followed by an infinitive, translates as so that.
 The verb alçâ means to raise.
 Alçâ di un comedon translates as to raise by one cubit.

-La jentrade is the Friulian for door, entrance.
+La jentrade is the Friulian for entrance, way in.
 Il flanc means side; di flanc translates as from the side.

 la jentrade tu je fasarâs di flanc

-you will make the door to it from the side
+you shall make the entrance to it from the side

-The second-person singular, futûr sempliç conjugation of the verb fâ is tu tu fasarâs (you will make).
-Je in the above is a contraction of i + le, where i translates as to it (that is, to the ark), and le translates as it (that is, it stands in for la jentrade):
+The second-person singular of the futûr sempliç of the verb fâ is tu tu fasarâs (you will make).
+Je in the above is a contraction of i + le, where i translates as unto it (that is, unto the ark), and the feminine le translates as it (that is, it stands in for la jentrade):

 The Friulian il plan means storey, floor (in the case of a building) or deck (in the case of watercraft).
 With reference to the ark, you will understand the following as meaning first deck, second deck, third deck; if they referred to a building, you would understand them as meaning first floor, second floor, third floor:

 il secont plan